 Knowing where to spend your efforts in life is tough – I hear many in their thirties, forties and fifties saying, “I’m still trying to work out what I want to do when I grow up.”
-Career goal setting can be the reason why one person loves their work and moves forward in their career and the other finds their work stressful and lacking purpose.
+Career goal setting can be why one person loves their work and moves forward in their career while the other find their work stressful and lacking purpose.

 The key to lighting up your career path is to first determine what matters to you – the values that will keep you getting out of bed each day with a desire to do what you are about to do.

 Kevin Cashman in his book, “Leadership from the inside out,” (a great read) tells this story about a priest in pre-revolutionary Russia who when walking down a road was confronted by a soldier.

 The soldier, aiming his rifle at the priest, commanded, “Who are you?
 Where are you going?
 Why are you going there?”
 Unfazed, the priest calmly replied, “How much do they pay you?”
 Somewhat surprised, the soldier responded “Twenty-five kopecks a month.”
 The priest paused, and in a deeply thoughtful manner said, “I have a proposal for you.
 I’ll pay you fifty kopecks each month if you stop me here every day and challenge me to respond to those same three questions.

 Most of us don’t have a soldier at our disposal and so need to take responsibility for our own direction.